FelixPetriconi/future_proposal/proposal.md

 ---

-The STLab currency library takes a different approach.
+The STLab concurrency library takes a different approach.
 Conceptually, a future is a token used to separate the result of a function from the invocation of the function.
 The invocation portion of the function is referred to as the task.
 The code that separates these two components is referred to a package:

 ```cpp
   auto [task, result] = package([](int x){ return x * 2; });